‘Southern Charm’ Star Kathryn Dennis’ Custody Case Delayed Again By Ex Thomas Ravenel

 “Ravenel is asking for names of who she has ‘bought, sold, traded, and/or given prescription medication and/or illegal drugs, from the time period beginning June 30, 2017 through and including the present.'”

-Kathryn Dennis filed for full custody of both of their minor children after Ravenel was arrested and charged with sexually assaulting the family nanny.
-Ravenel responded accusing Bravo and several Southern Charm cast members of conspiring with his ex to make him look bad on camera.
+Kathryn Dennis filed for full custody of both their minor children after Ravenel was arrested and charged with sexually assaulting the family nanny.
+Ravenel responded by accusing Bravo and several Southern Charm cast members of conspiring with his ex to make him look bad on camera.

 Thomas Ravenel: Being on Southern Charm Was the Worst Thing I Ever Did! https://t.co/Nu6cguUYWl pic.twitter.com/xSGQfEM5Ma